-In this part of its mandate, the CII is in the process of tendering a contract for the Jacques Cartier Bridge seismic performance evaluation study and earthquake-resistant retrofit preliminary design study.
-In addition, a tendering process for a contract for the Clément Bridge seismic performance study is under way.
+In this part of its mandate, the CII is in the process of tendering a contract for the Jacques Cartier Bridge and Clement Bridge seismic performance evaluation study and earthquake-resistant retrofit preliminary design study.

-The CII has awarded a contract for a wind tunnel study of the load capacity of the Jacques Cartier Bridge's main span.
-This particular experimental study will respond to a need expressed by the Engineering department to refine the ongoing load capacity studies.
+The contract for a wind tunnel study of the load capacity of the Jacques Cartier Bridge's main span is well underway.
+The preliminary results show that several millions of dollars in reinforcement can be saved.